![]() |

 Malkavian Order

-One of the smallest infiltration orders, the Malkavians have proven
+One of the smallest infiltration orders, the Malkavians have

-difficult to infiltrate, but the rewards are great for those who do manage
+difficult to infiltrate, but the rewards are great for those who

 it.
 The only known Sub-Order is the Malkavian antitribu.